 As you have learned redundancy payment calculation is not simple because of this, be cautious and don’t always take the calculation you are given at face value.
 Due to the number of variables outlined above you can see there is a wide margin for error.

-Good luck!
-If you have any questions do not hesitate to download the HR Solver app and chat to our HR experts who will be able to answer your question on redundancy today.
+If you aren’t sure the figure you are being quoted is correct download the HR Solver app and chat to our HR experts who will be able to answer your question on redundancy today.
 If you are looking for support with finding work after redundancy check out our article on Job Hunting